Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 First, define what you’re solving for.
 This first step is critical to set the foundation for how you optimize your workforce.

 Start with where you need to focus efforts, whether it’s at the organization, business unit or team level.
 Then identify a handful of areas you want to address first.
-This could involve anything from simplifying your tech stack to understanding when people are most productive.
+This could involve anything from simplifying your tech stack to understanding when and where people are most productive.

 The key here is to get granular.
 You need to know where specific problems exist to avoid taking a workplace optimization approach that’s too broad.